Louise-Thérèse de Montaignac de Chauvance: Beatification

-The formal introduction to the cause came on 23 December 1914 under Pope Benedict XV.
+Chauvance's spiritual writings were approved by theologians on 11 June 1913.
+The formal introduction to the cause came on 23 December 1914 under Pope Benedict XV, granting Chauvance the title of Servant of God.
 The previous processes were made valid on 26 June 1923 at the discretion of the Congregation of Rites while the Positio was submitted decades later to the Congregation for the Causes of Saints in Rome in 1980.
 Theologians voiced approval to the cause on 30 June 1987 while the Congregation of the Saints approved it on 1 March 1998.
 On 28 March 1988 Louise-Thérèse de Montaignac de Chauvance was declared Venerable after Pope John Paul II approved her heroic virtue.

 A miracle in France was validated on 26 June 1923 and received papal approval on 3 March 1990, which allowed for John Paul II to preside over her beatification on the following 4 November.